Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 ### Responsive Element

-The responsive element is designed to be used for more complex UI pieces, or, widgets, where the element must react to changes of its bounding dimensions - think data visualisations, charts and responsive widgets.
+The responsive element is designed to be used for more complex UI pieces, or widgets, where the element must react to changes to its bounding dimensions - think data visualisations, charts and responsive widgets.

 !> Due to the overheads of observing and reacting to dimensional changes, you should only use this element type for creating higher-level elements, where only a few would be rendered at a time.